slava-kudzinau/cc-guide/docs/02-tools-mastery/02-cli-automation.md

           claude "Review for: security, performance, best practices"
 ```

-⚠️ **Anti-Pattern**: Using expensive Opus model in CI/CD for all checks
+**Anti-Pattern**: Using expensive Opus model in CI/CD for all checks
-✅ **Better**: Use Haiku for fast checks (linting, formatting), reserve Sonnet/Opus for security reviews
+**Better**: Use Haiku for fast checks (linting, formatting), reserve Sonnet/Opus for security reviews
-💡 **Why**: CI runs dozens of times per day.
-Haiku is 10x faster and 60x cheaper - perfect for quick checks.
+**Why**: CI runs dozens of times per day.
+Haiku is 10x faster and 60x cheaper.
 Use `--model haiku-4.5` for speed.

 ### GitLab CI
 ```yaml